Dynamic Attributes Connector

 Make sure Ok is displayed in the Status column.

-Create a Webex Connector
+Create a Webex connector

-This section discusses how to create a Webex connector that sends data to the Security Cloud Control for use in access control policies.
+This section discusses how to create a Webex connector that sends data to the Security Cloud Control for use in policies.
 The IP addresses associated with these tags are maintained by Webex.
 You do not have to create a dynamic attributes filters.

 For more information, see Port Reference for Webex Calling.